suhaybu/sanitizer-bot/README.md

 | `TURSO_DATABASE_URL` | Database URL for storing server configurations | [Turso Dashboard](https://turso.tech/) |
 | `TURSO_AUTH_TOKEN` | Authentication token for Turso database access | [Turso Dashboard](https://turso.tech/) |

-2. Download the appropriate release with respect to your OS and run it!
+2. Download the release compatible with your OS and run it!

 3. Optionally, if you wish to build it yourself instead:
 ```fish